quimortiz/dynoRRT/README.md

 ## Tutorial

 You can try it online!
-Run the `tutorial0` notebook in Binder.
+Run the `tutorial0` notebook in Binder or Google Colab (links at the top of the README)

 ## Run tests in C++